akshaydawr/Hotel-booking-cancellation-prediction/README.md

 # Hotel Cancellation Prediction Model
-People can benefit from he project by making predictions for their personal use case.
+-> People can benefit from the project by making predictions for their personal use case.
+-> I followed the guidelines and standards set by our university to ensure the quality and level of our project.